fmuellr/SDG_bioinformatics/Introduction to Bioinformatics.md

 These guides are written from the Mac point of view, if you have windows - i can't help you.
 Just kidding, this information can also be applied for Windows.
 There are some slight modifications in our setup but the actual data analysis will be the same more or less.

 ### Visual Studio Code
 To write, edit, and view your scripts we need a text editor.
 While your laptop has a built in text editor (aka the textEdit app), it is very limited.
-I'd recommed using [Visual Studio Code] (https://code.visualstudio.com), it's a great app for code editing that comes with additional features such as code debugging, GitHub connection, and supports a ton of languages.
+I'd recommed using [Visual Studio Code](https://code.visualstudio.com), it's a great app for code editing that comes with additional features such as code debugging, GitHub connection, and supports a ton of languages.
 It's my favourite editor (what im currently using to write this document in) and is great for writing scripts and working with your files.

+### GitHub
+COMPLETE ME I'd really recommend setting up a GitHub account - it's brilliant way to

+### RDS account setup
+COMPLETE ME

 ### R and R Studio
 To start off with, let's look at R.